Bank of America Corp Earnings - Q1 2026 Analysis & Highlights

 • The company continues to invest in revenue-producing capabilities including relationship managers, new branches, technology, and product enhancements, all tied to businesses with clear demand and attractive returns.

-• The company has 90 AI installations working with all 200,000 teammates having access to AI or ability to use it daily, with real benefits already being realized.
+• The company has 90 AI installations working with all 200,000 teammates having access to AI or the ability to use it daily, with real benefits already being realized.

 • Financial Guidance and Outlook